Moderator: Ann Jett

-The Seton High School Academic Team competes in the Greater Cincinnati Academic League, which consists of teams from 16 are Catholic high schools.
-The team meets weekly during the school year, with league competition from November to March.
+The Seton High School Academic Team participates in the Greater Cincinnati Academic League, which consists of teams from 16 area Catholic high schools.
+The team competes in weekly matches at Cincinnati State Technical and Community College; matches are held at both varsity and reserve levels.
 Competitions include questions covering a wide variety of disciplines, including math, science, literature, history, geography, and fine arts.
 There are varsity and reserve level matches.

 Moderator: Margie Metz